johnvandeweghe/static-manga-reader/README.md

 The following fields exist on each Manga object:
 - **id**: This is the unique id for the file, GUIDs are used, but technically as long as the file name matches the id field it can be anything.
 - **name**: This is the name that will be displayed for the manga.
 - **imageUrl**: This is a url to an image to display for the manga.
 You may also use a data url, but that will make your meta files larger and is only recommended for sites hosting small quantities of manga.
+This url can be a local url to the current domain, or a full url to a separate domain, if you wanted to host image data separately for example.
 - **description**: A description for the manga.
 - **genres**: A list of strings which are the generes for the manga.
 Unused currently.
 - **author**: A name to display as the author of the manga.